 John Andrew Bertolatus, MD

 Dr. John Andrew Bertolatus received his undergraduate and medical degrees from Johns Hopkins University.
 After residency in internal medicine at the University of Kentucky and nephrology fellowship training at the University of Iowa, he joined the faculty at Iowa and has remained at this institution for his post-training career.

 Dr. Bertolatus' clinical emphasis has been in the area of renal transplantation.
 He participated in a variety of industry- and NIH-sponsored clinical trials.
 Since 2004 he has been chair of the biomedical IRB at Iowa.
 He is currently a member of the AAHRPP Council on Accreditation, and has been a frequent site visitor and Step I application reviewer.

-Wesley G. Byerly, Pharm.D. is the Associate Vice President for Research Integrity and Regulatory Affairs for the University of Connecticut and UConn Health.
+Wesley G. Byerly, Pharm.D, CIP is the Senior Associate Vice Chancellor for Research Administration for The University of Tennessee Health Science Center.
 Dr. Byerly is responsible for research compliance across both the academic and health sciences campuses, including the animal care and use program, human subject protections program, clinical trials billing, biosafety, stem cell research, financial conflict of interest, research integrity, export control, and environmental health and safety, to ensure the responsible conduct of research and compliance with applicable federal and state regulations.